Kingdom of Cusco: Foundation

-Faced with the imminence of a conflict, Manco Capac sought an alliance between opposing chiefdoms.
+Faced with the imminence of a conflict, Manco Capac sought an alliance between the opposing nations.
 He noticed the sinchi of the Saños, called Sitichuaman.
 Both examined the situation and decided on the marriage between Sinchi Roca and Mama Coca, daughter of the sinchi.
 Both groups began to operate in agreement afterwards.
 Given the situation, the Huallas went to war with their sinchi Apu Cagua in command.
 However, they suffered a crushing defeat due to the outstanding participation of Mama Huaco at the lead of the Inca forces.
 Many were impaled by her order.
 Defeated, they fled the area towards the modern-day Sacred Valley of the Incas.

 The common danger also strongly united Alcahuisas and Sahuaseras, who put up strong resistance but were ultimately defeated anyway.
-The Alcachuisa chief, Copalimayta, preferred exile to domination, while the Sahuaseras were expelled to the south.
-Something similar happened to the three remaining groups: the Poques were expelled to the east, towards the Paucartambo River; the Lares were expelled to the northwest, to the valley that currently bears their name; while the Antasayas were expelled to the outskirts of Cusco during the government of Lloque Yupanqui (under the name of the Quisco ayllu, patronymic of their then chief).
+The Alcachuisa warlord, Copalimayta, preferred exile to domination, while the Sahuaseras were expelled to the south.
+Something similar happened to the three remaining groups: the Poques were expelled to the east, towards the Paucartambo River; the Lares were expelled to the northwest, to the valley that currently bears their name; while the Antasayas were expelled to the outskirts of Cusco during the government of Lloque Yupanqui (under the name of the Quisco ayllu, patronymic of their then lord).
 The recently founded city of Cusco was divided into four districts: Quinticancha, Chumbicancha, Sairecancha, and Yarambuycancha.